-This September was the third year the first graders from St. Andrew’s School on Whitmarsh Island toured the Farm to gather information to bring back to their own gardening projects at school.
+This November was the fourth year the first graders from St. Andrew’s School on Whitemarsh Island toured the Farm to gather information to bring back to their own gardening projects at school.
 The children garden in raised beds at school, a part of the curriculum.
 Nice!
 Future Gardeners.

 1) continue to clear your plots from debris and weeds